thephez/backup-readme/platform/markdown/reference-glossary.md

 The change a user does to the application and platforms states.
 Consists of an array of documents _or_ one data contract, the id of the application to which the change is made, and a user signature

 ## Tenderdash
-Dash fork of [Tendermint](https://tendermint.com/core) modified for use in Dash Platform
+Dash fork of [Tendermint](https://tendermint.com/core) modified for use in Dash Platform.
+See [Platform Consensus](doc:explanation-platform-consensus) for more information.

 ## Testnet